 Section 33 of EPA

 Clarification of the policy is offered under the Environment Agency Code of Practice 2006.
-This law deals with the Enforcement and Prosecution Policy and states that the failure to have a management license or permit when trying to eradicate Japanese Knotweed on site is not an offence to be prosecuted.
+This law deals with the Enforcement and Prosecution Policy and states that the failure to have a removal license or permit when trying to remove Japanese Knotweed on site is not an offence to be prosecuted.
 This provision allows developers, business owners or homeowners to treat the knotweed without a license.

 The Control of Pesticides

 The use of pesticides to control the spread of Japanese Knotweed is explained in the Control of Pesticides Regulations 1986.
 Under this law, persons who use pesticides are obligated to take all reasonable precautions to protect the creatures, plants and persons who might come in contact with the pesticides.

 This act also describes the terms regulating the application of pesticides deployed to treat Japanese Knotweed.
 If pesticides are used in the proximity of water, the Environmental Agency just approve the use in advance of the application.